TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 ### Grading

-You can earn up to 25 points for your example MiniJava programs and their corresponding Jasmin programs.
-We will focus on completeness and correctness of your examples.
 Furthermore, you can earn up to 75 points for your code generator:

 * lab 9 functionality (20 points)